Tykhyy's Conjecture on finite mapping class group orbits: Background

-\begin{ex} We illustrate the procedure above to compute the image of a triangle chain by a Dehn twist on a concrete example in the case where $\Sigma$ is a 4-punctured sphere (another example can be found in the proof of Lemma~\ref{lem:beta_i-for-obits-of-type-33}).
-Working with the same geometric generators $c_1,c_2,c_3,c_4$ of $\pi_1\Sigma$, we take $\alpha=(12\pi/7, 12\pi/7, 10\pi/7, 12\pi/7)$.
-The DT component $\RepDT{\alpha}$ contains a point\footnote{As we'll see below in Section~\ref{sec:finite-orbits-of-type-8-33}, the point $[\rho]$ belongs to a finite mapping class group orbit ``of Type~8'' in Lisovyy--Tykhyy's nomenclature, also referred to as the ``Klein solution'' by Boalch.
-It's made of 7 orbit points.} $[\rho]$ with action-angle coordinates $(\beta,\gamma)=(\pi,3\pi/4)$.
-It's $\mathcal{B}$-triangle chain consists of two triangles $(C_1,C_2,B)$ and $(B,C_3,C_4)$.
-The triangle $(C_1,C_2,B)$ has respective interior angles $(\pi/7, \pi/7, \pi/2)$ and the triangle $(B,C_3,C_4)$ has interior angles $(\pi/2,2\pi/7,\pi/7)$.
-It turns out that the $\mathcal{B}$-triangle chain of $[\rho]$ perfectly fits on the grid given by a $(2,3,7)$-tessellation of the hyperbolic plane\footnote{A \emph{$(2,3,7)$-tessellation} is a triangulation of the hyperbolic plane obtained by starting with a single embedded triangle with interior angles $(\pi/2, \pi/3, \pi/7)$, and repetitively reflecting it through its sides.}, as shown by the following illustration.
-For convenience, we switch to the Poincaré disk model.
+\begin{ex} We illustrate \cm{each of the four steps in the above procedure} to compute the image of a triangle chain by a Dehn twist on a concrete example in the case where $\Sigma$ is a 4-punctured sphere (another example can be found in the proof of Lemma~\ref{lem:beta_i-for-obits-of-type-33}). \cm{We fix some} geometric generators $c_1,c_2,c_3,c_4$ of $\pi_1\Sigma$ and let $\mathcal{B}$ be the associated standard pants decomposition of $\Sigma$. \cm{According to~\eqref{eq:pants-curves}, $\mathcal{B}$ consists of the only curve $b=b_1=(c_2c_1)^{-1}$ (we're dropping the index on $b$ to simplify the notation).} Let $\alpha=(12\pi/7, 12\pi/7, 10\pi/7, 12\pi/7)$. \cm{The DT component $\RepDT{\alpha}$ contains a point $[\rho]$ with action-angle coordinates $(\beta,\gamma)=(\beta_1,\gamma_1)=(\pi,3\pi/4)$.\footnote{As we'll see below in Section~\ref{sec:finite-orbits-of-type-8-33}, the point $[\rho]$ belongs to a finite mapping class group orbit ``of Type~8'' in Lisovyy--Tykhyy's nomenclature, also referred to as the ``Klein solution'' by Boalch.
+It's made of 7 orbit points.} The image of $[\rho]$ by $\tau_{1,2}=\tau_b$ is easy to compute: it's the point with coordinate $(\beta,\gamma)=(\pi,\pi/4)$ according to Lemma~\ref{lem:Dehn-twist-action-on-action-angle-coordinates}.
+A less straight-forward exercise is to compute the $(\beta,\gamma)$ action-angle coordinates of $\tau_{2,3}.[\rho]$.
+We'll do it step by step.}

+\begin{enumerate} \item \cm{First, we draw the $\mathcal{B}$-triangle chain $T$ of $[\rho]$.} It consists of two triangles $(C_1,C_2,B)$ and $(B,C_3,C_4)$.
+The triangle $(C_1,C_2,B)$ has respective interior angles $(\pi/7, \pi/7, \pi/2)$ and the triangle $(B,C_3,C_4)$ has interior angles $(\pi/2,2\pi/7,\pi/7)$. \cm{It turns out that $T$ fits well on the grid given by a $(2,3,7)$-tessellation of the hyperbolic plane in the sense of Example~\ref{ex:discrete-DT}: the vertices of $T$ are tessellation vertices and the interior angles of $T$ are integer multiples of the tessellation angle at the vertex.
+The configuration is depicted by the following illustration.} For convenience, we switch to the Poincaré disk model.